 Keep It Clean

 The Internet is full of design advice telling you to crank out a ton of different ideas quickly on paper, since there’s always more than one way to skin a cat.
 There’s definitely true, but the thing no one tells you is you probably don’t want to show those pages to your clients or executive stakeholders.
 (Whoopsie!)
-I’ve found most folks won’t be able to see what you’re getting at from a few squiggles on your page.
+I’ve found most folks won’t know what you mean with only a few squiggles on your page.
 You’ll probably also need to send it to someone electronically after the meeting, so you’ll be going digital before long.

 For me, this is where the iPad comes in.
-Using a combination of Paper (my favorite sketching app) and the Apple Pencil, I’m able to crank out a digital rendering of my idea in an entirely reasonable amount of time.
+Using a combination of Paper, Linea Sketch, and the Apple Pencil, I’m able to crank out a digital rendering of my idea in an entirely reasonable amount of time.
 Sometimes I start with the concept worked out on a random scrap of paper and I’m just translating it to a digital format, and other times I can go straight to the iPad.

 Templates Speed Things Up

-Templates can be a real time-saver when it comes to the digital realm, and I’ve shared a few on my Public Stream via Paper.
-Maybe they’ll help you too.
+Templates can be a real time-saver when it comes to the digital realm.
+Feel free to copy these if you think they’ll help you.